choonghyunryu/dlookr/README.md

 #> 2 dep_delay          12.8           93.1     12.6         0.444  7.37
 ```

+In cases where the mean of the outliers is large relative to the overall
-If the outlier is larger than the average of all observations, it may be desirable to replace or remove the outlier in the data analysis process.
+average, it may be desirable to impute or remove the outliers.

 #### Visualization of outliers using `plot_outlier()`

-`plot_outlier()` visualizes outliers of numarical variables(continious and discrete) of data.frame.
+`plot_outlier()` visualizes outliers of numerical variables(continuous
+and discrete) of data.frame.
 Usage is the same `diagnose()`.

 The plot derived from the numerical data diagnosis is as follows.

   - With outliers box plot
   - Without outliers box plot
   - With outliers histogram
   - Without outliers histogram

+The following example uses `diagnose_outlier()`, `plot_outlier()`, and
-Use the function of the dplyr package and `plot_outlier()` and `diagnose_outlier()` to visualize anomaly values of all numeric variables with an outlier ratio of 0.5% or more.:
+`dplyr` packages to visualize all numerical variables with an outlier
+ratio of 0.5% or higher.

 ``` r
 flights %>%